 code but also calculations performed in queries, and exists in Microsoft

-Excel, C++, Visual Basic, and Visual Studio .NET.
+Excel, C++, Visual Basic 6, and VB.NET and C# in Visual Studio .NET.
 While some of these

 issues can be considered minor rounding errors, I hope I have shown you

 that this isn't always the case.
 Not paying attention to these errors